codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 Although the structures introduced are trivial, some helper functions to manage tanks and bullets can come handy; when the server starts, the first thing will be to init a global game state.
+When a new player connects, a tank will be spawned in the battlefield, I opted for a random position spawning in a small set of coordinates.
 In hindsight, I could've easily set a fixed number of players such as 10, I went for a dynamic array on auto-pilot basically.
+To be noted that as of now I'm not really correctly freeing the allocated tanks (these are the only structure that is heap allocated) as it's not really necessary, the memory will be released at shutdown of the program anyway and the number of expected players is not that big.
+That said, it's definitely best practice to handle the case correctly, I may address that at a later stage.

 <hr>
 **game_state.c**